Alena-Stavrova/dev-log/DEVLOG.md

 - [Project]: [What I did]
 - [Project]: [What I learned]
 - [Next]: [What's next]-->
+**2026-04-02**
+* Admin: wow, I somehow missed yesterday - just didn't notice.
+This entry will be for today and yesterday then
+* Ermenrich: I started refactoring my ERM scripts, adding ParentContext/OrderContext classes.
+ERM differs from LVH in some details (e.g. need to confirm shop pickup), but the classes are still pretty universal and a huge help.
+Currently working on CZ
+* Levenhuk: doing some minor edits in case I find something suspicious in the respective ERM script

 **2026-03-31**
 * Levenhuk: last day of March, and what a day - I finished all my random LVH scripts! 🎉 Added OrderContext class to US script and wrote BG and HU from scratch - thanks to the new class structure, it was easy and fast.
 * Ermenrich: these will be probably my next goal.
 They are a messy lot.
 Some still sloppy, others in variable degrees of update, a few still throwing small errors - yet all work.
 But it's pretty annoying to work with these compared to new LVH scripts so I'm thinking this is my next step.